-Major growth in future building and infrastructure stock

-Africa, India and Southeast Asia in particular face the enormous task of shaping the next generation of cities.
+Major growth in future building and infrastructure stock Africa, India and Southeast Asia in particular face the enormous task of shaping the next generation of cities.
 More than 2.5 billion urban dwellers will be added to the world by 2050, 90% of them in Africa and Asia.
-Already today at least 1.2 billion city dwellers lack access to affordable and secure housing,24 while 2.4 billion lack access to safe water and sanitation.25 Moreover, about 1 billion people lack reliable access to energy, and a similar amount lack sustainable access to cooling, while climate change is increasing the occurrence of deadly heat.26 Other more developed regions face an aging and energy-inefficient building stock in urban areas, which requires retrofitting in order to meet countries' climate goals.
-Buildings and infrastructure form the essential fabric of our rapidly growing urban landscapes, and cities will have to be lead actors in shifting the world towards a decarbonised construction sector.27 a McKinsey, 2020.
-How a post-pandemic stimulus can both create jobs and help the climate.
-McKinsey.com, 27 May.
-Available 11 at: https://www.mckinsey.com/business-functions/sustainability/our-insights/how-a-post-pandemic-stimulus-can-both-create-jobs-and-help-the-climate.
+Already today at least 1.2 billion city dwellers lack access to affordable and secure housing,26 while 2.4 billion lack access to safe water and sanitation.27 Moreover, about 1 billion people lack reliable access to energy, and a similar amount lack sustainable access to cooling, while climate change is increasing the occurrence of deadly heat.28 Other more developed regions face an aging and energy-inefficient building stock in urban areas, which requires retrofitting in order to meet countries' climate goals.
+Buildings and infrastructure form the essential fabric of our rapidly growing urban landscapes, and cities will have to be lead actors in shifting the world towards a decarbonised construction sector.29